arencrg/Vivixx-Term-3/day3 - javascript libraries/DAY3CHALLENGE.md

         #mapid { height: 180px; }

-Now you’re ready to initialize the map and do some stuff with it.
+Now you’re ready to initialize the map and do stuff with it.

-##### How do I initialize the map then?
+### How do I initialize the map then?

 1. The first step is to initialize the map and set its view to the coordinates (latitude, longitude) and then the zoom level.

         var mymap = L.map('mapid').setView([lat, long], zoomlevel);

-By default, all mouse and touch interactions on the map are enabled, and it has zoom and attribution controls.

 2. Next we need to add a tile layer to add to our map.
 [MapBox](https://www.mapbox.com/) is a popular location data platform for mobile and web applications that can help you add location features like maps, search, and navigation, so we're using their MapBox Streets tile layer.
 Creating a tile layer usually involves setting the URL template for the tile images, the attribution text and the maximum zoom level of the layer.